-Building a deeptech startup takes serious mettle.
-Here, Sting deeptech coach Raoul Stubbe shares his lessons learned and advice for people looking to commercialize advanced, cutting-edge technology.
+Building a Deeptech startup takes serious determination and willpower.
+Here, Sting Deeptech coach Raoul Stubbe shares his best lessons learned and advice for people who want to commercialize an advanced cutting edge technology company.

-A deeptech startup is a company that brings to market a superior solution, product, platform or service that’s 10x more effective than existing solutions.
-It must also solve an important SDG-related problem with novel, truly hard to copy, technology.
+A Deeptech startup is a company that brings to market a superior solution, product, platform, or service that’s 10x more effective than existing solutions.
+It must also solve an important SDG-related problem with novel, truly hard-to-copy, and unique technology.

-If you can tick that box, get in touch btw – I’d love to hear about it!
+If you can tick that box, get in touch – I’d love to hear about it!
 So how is this different from building just any tech startup?
-Are there any special challenges for deeptech startups?
+Are there any special challenges for Deeptech startups?
 You bet there is.

 The important thing here is that the factor “10x superior” is enabled by a technological breakthrough.
 The factor 10x could in fact be 1.1x – as long as that’s enough to disrupt your target industry.

-It’s already very hard to accomplish a technological breakthrough, of course, but using a technological breakthrough to sustainably create significant value for a large crowd of customers is typically much, much harder.
+It can already be hard to accomplish a technological breakthrough but using a technological breakthrough to sustainably create significant value for a large crowd of customers, is typically much, much harder.
 This is also the reason for the 10x.
-If the technology doesn’t make a hell of a difference for the customer, then don’t even bother to build a startup around it.
+If the technology doesn’t make a big difference for the customer, then don’t even bother to build a startup around it.

-Yes, it’s worth a laugh, but when you’re building a deeptech startup, more often than not, this “law” feels like an understatement.
+Yes, it could be worth a laugh, but when you’re building a Deeptech startup, more often than not, this “law” feels like an understatement.

 And it’s not just caused by all the hardships and negative surprises in product development and scaling your production, it’s also the time it takes to get your first customer to make the leap of faith to say yes.